Cerebellum-Network/docs.cere.network/edp/overview.md

 ### Documentation ###
 - [DDC v2 Developer Docs](https://github.com/Cerebellum-Network/docs.cere.network)

-## OGs
-Everyone in the community can participate.
-Elite contributors earn the ability to get early access to support and resources around validator node pool, community admins and MODs, github project comitters, and sometimes Cere Network colleagues!

-We call these elite leads in our community `OG`, like `old-gansgsta`.
-They are responsible for helping at all levels of the community.
-We couldn't work without them, and they get paid for their work.
-You'll see them around, and know it when you do.

-In the future, OGs will also be a major source of any DAOs Cere EDP community might initiate around the EDP program.
-Stay tuned!

 ## Bounties
 As Cere Network and Cere IO continue to make new releases, Cere EDP community will continue to explore these new territories together, as well.